golden-layout/golden-layout/README.md

 1. `initialState` (new getter)\
 Gets the componentState of the `ComponentItemConfig` used to create the contained component.
 1. `stateRequestEvent` (new event)\
 If set, `stateRequestEvent` is fired whenever GoldenLayout wants the latest state for a component.
-Calling `LayoutManager.saveLayout` will cause this event to be fired (if it is defined).
+Calling `LayoutManager.saveLayout()` will cause this event to be fired (if it is defined).
 If it is not defined, then the initial state in the ItemConfig or the latest state set in `setState()` will be saved.
 1. `beforeComponentRelease` (new EventEmitter event)\
 `beforeComponentRelease` is emitted on the container before a component is released.
 Components can use this event to dispose of resources.
 1. Do not use `getState()` unless you are using the deprecated `setState()`.
-Use `getInitialState()` if you have migrated to the new `ComponentContainer.stateRequestEvent`.
+Use `ComponentContainer.initialState` getter if you have migrated to the new `ComponentContainer.stateRequestEvent`.
 1. `setState()` has been marked as deprecated.
 If possible, use the new `stateRequestEvent` event instead.
 1. `replaceComponent()` allows you to replace a component in a container without otherwise affecting the layout.